Band-structure effects on superconductivity in Hubbard models: Model Problems

 \subsection{Ordered translationally invariant states}

-With translation symmetry unbroken, we are still dealing with a single band problem, for which $M=1$ and hence $\chi$ is simply the usual particle-hole susceptibility.
+With translation symmetry unbroken, we are still dealing with a single band problem, for which $M=1$ and hence $\Gamma^{(2)}$ simply equals the usual particle-hole susceptibility $\chi$ (up to a sign).
 Thus, the only differences with the problem already analyzed come from the effects of the ${\textbf k}$-space structure of $\chi$ and the shape of the Fermi surface produced by the various changes in the bandstructure.